michael-donat/incywincy/README.md

 Getting node services up/down is super quick, as such the effort required to classically unit test the async parts of the code was not worth the time, instead, an outside-in approach has been followed with small mock server in the background to verify results.

-There is also the unanswered question of why the queue drain callback isn't fired, there is a workaround in place where scheduled function checks for the queue to be empty/idle periodically - I will go finding out what's wrong but this will take me over the target 2hrs of fun.
+~~There is also the unanswered question of why the queue drain callback isn't fired, there is a workaround in place where scheduled function checks for the queue to be empty/idle periodically - I will go finding out what's wrong but this will take me over the target 2hrs of fun.~~ fixed in https://github.com/michael-donat/incywincy/commit/330a6179a532573b695a2ba8be63a12a95e12c06